December 2025 Newsletter

 History Prizes

-The Launceston Primary School History Prize for 2025 opens on 28 April and closes on 17 October.
+The Launceston Primary School History Prize for 2025 is open now and closes on 17 October.

 Be in the running to win book vouchers from Petrarch’s Bookshop by becoming a history detective.
 Your mission is to choose a Tasmanian mystery from the past, gather clues, and uncover the story behind it.

-Open to all students from the Launceston area in grades 3 – 6.
+Open to all students from Northern Tasmania in grades 3 – 6.

 More information for 2025 is available here: https://launcestonhistory.org.au/activities/history-prize/